FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 The other was around the relationship with Indigenous peoples as only the British could make treaties with Indigenous tribes.
 With respect specifically to Ontario, the area was contested between the French and the British until the end of the war when it was controlled by the British.

-3. Following the Constitutional Act of 1791, what is today southern Ontario was called what?
+3. Following the Constitutional Act of 1791, today's southern Ontario was called what?

 Answer: Upper Canada